1kevgriff/Workshop-SPA-with-ASPNETCORE-VueJS/README.md

 - BREAK (15 minutes)

+- Bringing it all together
     - Local Proxies (or how dev environments play nice)
     - Axios
-    - Exercise: Wiring it all together
+    - EXERCISE: Wiring it all together

 - 🐿 Ship It!